Mazamars312/Analogue-Amiga/README.md

 =========================================

-The Commodore Amiga was a personal computer that replaced the well-loved Commodore C64 in the Commodore product line.
-It also was one of the many 68K personal computers that showed that this CPU was a powerhouse when integrated with great hardware beside it.
+The Commodore Amiga was a personal computer that replaced the well-loved Commodore 64 in the Commodore product line.
+It also was one of the many 68K-based personal computers that showed that this CPU was a powerhouse when integrated with additional great hardware.

-This is based on the MiSTer Github of the Amiga MiST project (Also known as the minimig) and the VexRISCV RISC-V chip for the Media Processing Unit (MPU) between the core and APF framework for floppy, hard drive and CD-ROM access.
+This is based on the MiSTer Github of the Amiga MiST project (Also known as Minimig) and the VexRISCV RISC-V chip for the Media Processing Unit (MPU) between the core and APF framework for floppy, hard drive and CD-ROM access.

-This core works bet with the [AmigaVision](https://amiga.vision/) images to be released on the 6/6/2023!
+This core works best with the [AmigaVision](https://amiga.vision/) configurations.

 What can it do?
 ---------------